Diriyah ePrix: History

-In 2019 the Saudia Diriyah ePrix was held as a ‘double-header’ meaning two races were held on the same weekend.
+In 2019, the Saudia Diriyah ePrix was held as a ‘double-header’ meaning two races were held on the same weekend.
 Winners from the last Diriyah ePrix BMW i Andretti Autosport took pole position again this time with Alexander Sims but in the race the British driver didn’t manage to convert pole to a win and the race was won by Sam Bird from Envision-Virgin.
 In the second race Sims took pole again but this time managed to win a lights-to-flag victory on the streets of Diriyah for Andretti.

 For the 2021 Diriyah E-Prix the race was held as a ‘night-race’ meaning the race was held after sunset and the track was lined with lights above the circuit.
 Nyck de Vries took pole in his Mercedes-EQ and in the race he managed to lead every lap to win his first Formula E race.
 Robin Frijns took pole in the second race but the lead changed eight times and eventually Frijns’ old teammate Sam Bird won the race for Jaguar after the race was ended early due to a crash towards the end of the race.

 Formula E returned to Diriyah once again for the 2022 Diriyah E-Prix and in the first race Stoffel Vandoorne qualified on pole in the new qualification system for Season 8.
 His Mercedes EQ teammate Nyck de Vries climbed up from 3rd place to eventually lead a Mercedes 1-2 in the third Formula E night race.
 In the second race de Vries qualified on pole but it was Mercedes customer team ROKIT Venturi who won the race.

-In 2023 the CORE Diriyah E-Prix was held for the first time as rounds 2 and 3 after the new season and new Gen 3 era had started in Mexico City.
+In 2023, the CORE Diriyah E-Prix was held for the first time as rounds 2 and 3 after the new season and new Gen 3 era had started in Mexico City.
 Envison’s Sebastien Buemi took pole for the first race but in the race championship leader Jake Dennis climbed up the order to second place from P11 and Pascal Wehrlein from 9th won the race and took Porsche’s second Formula E win.
 In the second race rookie Jake Hughes took his, and McLaren’s first pole but didn’t manage to keep the lead in the race and eventually Pascal Wehrlein won again becoming the fifth driver to win two races on the same venue on the same weekend and Jake Dennis also finished second again in his Porsche powered Andretti.

+In June 2024, it was announced that the race would move from the Riyadh Street Circuit to a new venue for the 2024–25 season.
+In September 2024, the Jeddah ePrix was confirmed as the replacement.